The Blog Social

 ChatGPT – Feeling stuck on what to say to your email list?
 Feed it your topic and tone, and you’ll get a solid first draft to work from (you’re reading proof of that right now!).

 Trello or Notion – Keep a running list of quick email ideas, wins, behind-the-scenes moments, and subscriber questions.
 Inspiration hits way easier when you’re not starting from zero.
-Or even email examples of your favorite content creators.
+Or even email examples of your favourite content creators.

 Final Thoughts: You’re More Ready Than You Think